 MUSIC THEORY (How Music works, how chords, melodies & songs are built)

-EAR TRAINING ( Recognize sounds&Patterns, Proper Voice training)
+EAR TRAINING ( Recognise sounds&Patterns, Proper Voice training)

 PERFORMING.( Getting ready to share your music: recording or live)